 Last Spring, my team and I were working intensely with a young woman through a deliverance process.
 Over the course of several weeks she was in an out of the hospital and in and out of a catatonic state.
 Most of the time, we did not even know if the young woman could hear us.
 While we were working with her, we never were able to see her walk into complete freedom.
 We even questioned if any progress was made at all.

-Several months passed and the young woman reached out to me sharing more of her journey as the Lord is still taking her through deeper levels of deliverance.
+Several months passed and the young woman reached out to me sharing more of her journey.
 This young woman has been through quite a bit of trauma.
 Tonight, she said that the Lord reminded her of a time when she was in the hospital.
 She asked if I remembered us staring at each other and me calling her name.
 I said there were many times over those weeks that I was doing that because we weren’t sure if she was even consciously present.
 She said she remembers one time.
 Specifically, she remembers that my pupils turned into the shape of hearts, and she could feel the presence of Jesus coming out of me.
 She was comforted in that moment.
 As she was sharing this with me over the phone, we both cried.
 I felt the Lord say to me in that moment, “Your heart is seen.
 The reason you do this.”

 I thanked the young woman for sharing that with me and told her that the reason that we spent so much time with her and fought for her so hard was because of the love that we have for people and specifically for her.
 It is the love of Jesus that we have cultivated in our hearts.
 I was amazed that the Lord revealed that in such a vivid way.
 There were some days that we were up there 6 hours straight praying for her and fighting for her deliverance, freedom, and overall life.
 The enemy had a tight hold.